noisepy/NoisePy/docs/index.rst

 * Yuan, C., Jiang, C., Bryan, J., Clements, C.T., Okubo, K., Denolle, M.A.: Comparing approaches to measuring time- and frequency-dependent seismic phase variations for coda wave interferometry.
 In prep for Geophysical Journal International
 Please cite this paper if using the monitoring module

+The stacking subroutines have been compiled from various published methods.
+Please cite appropriate article when using a particular stacking routine (references are listed in the documentation).

 We gratefully acknowledge support from the Packard Fundation (`www.packard.org <http://www.packard.org>`_).